 Anyone entering the Rottnest Island Reserve, including the marine reserve, is required to pay an admission fee as a contribution to the conservation of the Island and the provision and upkeep of facilities.

 You can find all you need to know by visiting the Boating information section.

 Fishing at Rottnest Island

 Rottnest Island is a very popular site for recreational fishing.
 The fish found in Rottnest waters can be classified into three categories: reef dwellers, seagrass inhabitants, and migratory species.
 The abundant seagrass meadows around Rottnest serve as a nursery for juveniles of many fish species, and are home to species such as the Cobbler and Long-headed Flathead.
 Migratory fish species that can be found around Rottnest include Australian Herring, Tailor, School Whiting, Skipjack Trevally ("Skippy") and Sea Garfish.
-Fishing gear can be hired or bought at Rottnest Island Bike & Hire and the General Store in Thomson Bay.
+Fishing gear can bought at Rottnest Island Bike & Hire and the General Store in Thomson Bay.

 Download Rottnest Island Fishing Guide

 Department of Fisheries regulations covering licenses and bag limits apply on Rottnest Island, visit the Fish WA website for more information.

 Spear fishing is prohibited within specific boundaries of Rottnest Island.
 If you are carrying spear guns or gidgees on board your vessel and are within the boundary they should be dismantled, unloaded and stowed safely onboard the vessel.
 Spear guns and gidgees are not permitted on the Island.
 Penalties apply.

 Net fishing is prohibited in the Marine Reserve, please check out the Rottnest Island Sanctuary Zones page for details.
 Fisheries Department regulations covering licenses and bag limits apply on Rottnest Island, visit the Fish WA website for more information.